 When to Replace Instead of Repair

-The Toolbox Pro repairs and replaces garbage disposals starting at $65 for labor.
-We can clear a jam, diagnose whether the unit is salvageable, or install a new one.
-A standard replacement job takes about 45 minutes.
+The Toolbox Pro handles garbage disposal repair and replacement starting at $65 for labor.
+We can clear a jam, figure out if your unit is worth saving, or install a new one.
+A standard replacement takes about 45 minutes.

 Frequently Asked Questions